macca717/Overwatch/docs/overview.md

 The purpose of the web server process is to serve web pages to the client to:
 1. Allow control of the application.
 2. View the captured video in real time.
-3. Save a video of the last three minutes of capturing when an alert is raised (For future viewing/analysis).
 3. View, add and edit records of seizure events.